Dictionary of Revolutionary Marxism

 The first form of class society, based on private ownership of property and the outright ownership and exploitation of individuals of one class (the slaves) by individuals (or groups of individuals) of another class (the slave owners).
 Slave society developed out of primitive communal society, and was replaced by

-feudalism (though the existence of some chattel slavery continued to exist well into the capitalist era and even still continues today, though nowhere is it the dominant form of exploitation any more.
+And still today, chattel slavery is surprisingly common, though nowhere is it the dominant form of exploitation any more.
 Sometimes people being held in slave conditions (often as prostitutes) are even found in advanced capitalist countries like the United States.
+According to the Global Slavery Index (http://www.globalslaveryindex.org/), as of 2016 about 45.8 million people in 167 countries are enslaved through forced labor, debt bondage or human trafficking.
+This includes over 18,350,000 people in India alone.

 SLAVISHNESS